 Diet, sleep, and exercise, are probably more powerful than any supplement could be.

-For instance, sleep is vital for so many functions including protecting our mitochondria/dna/brain/
+For instance, sleep is vital for so many functions including protecting our mitochondria/DNA/brain/

 Sometimes the body becomes so dysregulated that temporary support may be needed to allow the body to heal.
 Other times, genetic weaknesses are passed down or become expressed due to environmental exposure.
 We believe in the power of food as medicine and offer supplementation only as necessary.
 You can learn more about supplements here.

 This is a difficult question to answer.
 Since underlying causes for dysfunction are unique to each person, we cannot put a time-frame on your healing process.
 Some folks feel differences in as little in as a few weeks, whereas others require a much longer time period.
 Since it took time for the body to achieve its current level of health, it stands to reason that it may take time to return it back to a healthier state.